MY-BLOODY-VALENTlNE/tuichufff/README.md

 </h6>

 <h6 align="center">
-below is linked to what im currently listening to! how neat
+below is linked to what im currently listening to! however, an ad may show the link gulp...
 </h6>

 <h6 align="center">